shrike-505/Nest/docs/notes/Language/Toefl.md

 ### Integrated Writing

+Although the reading passage asserts that [summarize the main points of the reading passage], the professor casts doubt on these claims by presenting several counterarguments.

+First, the reading passage states that [summarize the first point from the reading passage].
+However, the professor challenges this assertion by pointing out that [summarize the professor's counterargument].
+One source suggests that..., undermining the reading's claim.

+Second, the reading passage argues that [summarize the second point from the reading passage], which indicates... .
+The professor, however, refutes this argument by explaining that [summarize the professor's counterargument].
+According to the professor, while the reading suggests that..., recent studies have shown that...

+Finally, the reading passage claims that [summarize the third point from the reading passage].
+In contrast, the professor presents a dissenting view by stating that [summarize the professor's counterargument].
+The professor emphasizes that..., which contradicts the reading's assertion.

+Overall, the lecture effectively challenges all three arguments in the reading by providing more plausible alternative explanations.

 !!! note "Useful phrases"
     - The Professor challenges the statement by pointing out that...
     - cannot be considered as a feasible solution